Slaughter (band): History

-Slaughter formed in Las Vegas, Nevada, in late 1988, out of the ashes of lead vocalist Mark Slaughter and bassist Dana Strum's previous band, Vinnie Vincent Invasion.
+Slaughter formed in Las Vegas, Nevada in late 1988.
+Previously, lead vocalist Mark Slaughter and bassist Dana Strum had been in Vinnie Vincent Invasion.
 Vinnie Vincent Invasion's record company, Chrysalis Records, took the $4 million contract away from Vinnie Vincent for exceeding his credit line with the label, and transferred the contract to former members Slaughter and Strum.
 By 1989, Slaughter and Strum completed the lineup by recruiting lead guitarist Tim Kelly and drummer Blas Elias.

-Slaughter's debut album Stick It to Ya had three singles released that hit the Billboard Hot 100: the hit "Fly to the Angels" (US#19), and the moderate hits "Up All Night" (US#27) and "Spend My Life" (US#39).
+Slaughter's debut album Stick It to Ya had three singles released that hit the Billboard Hot 100: the hit "Fly to the Angels" (US No. 19), and the moderate hits "Up All Night" (US No. 27) and "Spend My Life" (US No. 39).
 During this time, a song was released from the soundtrack to the film Bill & Ted's Bogus Journey.
 That song, titled "Shout It Out", was accompanied by a music video but failed to make the US Hot 100.

 In 1992, the band released their second album, titled The Wild Life.
 It reached number eight on the US Billboard Top 200 Album Chart and was certified gold, but did not produce any Top 40 hits on the US Hot 100.
-The only single to reach the Hot 100 was the first single "Real Love" (US#69).
+The only single to reach the Hot 100 was the first single "Real Love" (US No. 69).

 The band planned to record their third album in early 1994.
 However, in 1993 guitarist Tim Kelly was arrested for charges of drug trafficking, while bassist Dana Strum had a motorcycle accident that injured his playing hand.
-The delayed album was completed in February 1994 and the first single "Searchin'" was released.
+The delayed album was completed in February 1994 and a video for the planned first single "Searchin'" was filmed.
 However, following Chrysalis Records absorption into EMI Records, Slaughter was dropped from EMI.

 The band subsequently signed with CMC International, a new label at the time that signed many hard rock and metal bands in the face of the new grunge popularity.
 The label had major distribution through BMG.
 In 1995, Slaughter released the album Fear No Evil.
 The album did not have much success in North America, Europe, or much of Asia but performed well in Japan.
 Guitarist Dave Marshall (ex-Vince Neil band) had to fill in for Kelly at times, due to his legal problems.